Interview and pics by Marko Syrjala

 Ian Haugland was also in Baltimoore at the same time.
 Was it through him that you contacted the other Europe guys on the early Brazen Abbot albums?

 A couple of years ago, Europe reformed, and you had to get new players in?

 ODDS AND ENDS

-You’ve had some of the greatest Swedish player in your band, have you ever worked with any Finnish musicians?
+You’ve had some of the greatest Swedish players in your band.
+Have you ever worked with any Finnish musicians?

-Not really, I never really had any work relations with Finnish people.
-I only knew a good Finnish guitarist, Jaakko Havukainen I think he’s name is, a very good guitarist, pop guitarist, played on boats and stuff like that.
+Not really.
+I never really had any work relations with Finnish people.
+I only knew a good Finnish guitarist, Jaakko Havukainen; I think his name is a very good guitarist, pop guitarist, played on boats and stuff like that.
 I played some odd jobs with some good musicians.
-I have even played with your ï¿½kingï¿½, Danny [Ilkka Lipsanen], very long ago ï¿½laughsï¿½
+I have even played with Danny [Ilkka Lipsanen] very long ago, “laughs.”

 Live in Turku at 2006

-How well do you overall know Finnish bands like Nightwish, Amorphis and Hanoi Rocks for example?
+For example, how well do you know Finnish bands like Nightwish, Amorphis, and Hanoi Rocks?

-Not really, I kind of listen to little closer to Stratovarius, today I saw five minutes of Nightwish on DVD, which was disgusting… because they had done exactly the thing I mentioned earlier, gone in the studio and replaced the fucking whole of it, and I hate when they do that.
-I mean why?
+Not really.
+I kind of listen a little closer to Stratovarius.
+Today I saw five minutes of Nightwish on DVD, which was disgusting… because they had done exactly the thing I mentioned earlier, gone in the studio and replaced the fucking whole of it, and I hate when they do that.
+I mean, why?
 Aren’t you ashamed that you have to replace what you’ve done onstage?